 The Story of Ebola

 This animated film—produced in collaboration with the International Federation of Red Cross and Red Crescent Societies, UNICEF, and Yoni Goodman—is intended to be part of ongoing educational and awareness efforts that are critical in eradicating Ebola in West Africa.
 The story features a young girl whose grandfather dies from Ebola and puts the rest of her family at risk.
-The film makes visible the invisible Ebola germs to help people see and understand how Ebola spreads and how to protect themselves.
+The Story of Ebola makes visible the invisible Ebola germs to help people see and understand how Ebola spreads and how to protect themselves.
 Read more: About The Story of Ebola.

 Photo credits.
 Childbirth: RN Mittal, 2009, Photoshare.